-To comply with the terms of our laboratory, office, and manufacturing space leases, we caused our bank to issue two standby letters of credit, or the L/Cs, in the amount of \$87,506 in favor of the landlord.
-The L/Cs are in lieu of a security deposit.
-In order to support the L/Cs, we agreed to have our bank withdraw \$87,506 from our operating accounts and to place that amount in restricted certificates of deposit.
-We have classified that amount as restricted cash, a long-term asset, on our balance sheet.
+To comply with the terms of our laboratory, office, and manufacturing space leases, we arranged for our former bank, First Republic Bank, to issue two standby letters of credit (L/Cs) totaling \$87,506 in favor of the landlord, in lieu of a security deposit.
+To support the L/Cs, we authorized the withdrawal of \$87,506 from our operating accounts and placed the funds in restricted certificates of deposit, which we classified as restricted cash, a long-term asset on our balance sheet.
+Following the transition of our banking relationship from First Republic Bank to JPMorgan Chase, the standby letters of credit were converted to a money market deposit account with an additional \$5,000 buffer.
+This interest-bearing account had a balance of \$97,813 as of March 31, 2025, which we continue to classify as restricted cash.